 Collaboratives across the nation are making bold strides to improve the health of their communities.
-Are you part of an innovative collaborative?
+Are you part of one?

 Bridging for Health: Improving Community Health Through Innovations in Financing, sponsored by the Robert Wood Johnson Foundation and led by the Georgia Health Policy Center at Georgia State University, is a national effort supporting and accelerating the work of local initiatives.
 We are looking for additional sites with:

-- A mature, well-organized, and appropriately staffed collaborative;
+- A mature, well-organized, and appropriately staffed collaborative in place;

 - An innovative financing concept already underway, ready to implement, or in the planning stages.
 Above all, a willingness to get started and experiment is desired; and

 - A vision and strategy to improve the overall health in your community with an eye toward health equity.

 Bridging for Health is unique in that it focuses on cultivating innovations in financing population health that leverage collaboration and promote health equity.

 Innovations in financing may include applying a known financing instrument in a new setting, combining financing mechanisms in new ways, or finding innovative ways to leverage the flow of existing money in the system.